sysflow-telemetry/sf-deployments/helm/README.md

 ### Installing the SysFlow agent with rsyslog exporter

-In this configuration, SysFlow exports the collected telemetry as trace files (batches of SysFlow records) to any S3-compliant object storage service.
+In this configuration, SysFlow exports the collected telemetry as events streamed to a rsyslog collector.
+This deployment enables the creation of customized edge pipelines, and offers a built-in policy engine to filter, enrich, and alert on SysFlow records.

 <center>
     <img src="https://sysflow.readthedocs.io/en/latest/_static/SF_Collector_Processor.png" width="45%" height="45%" />